Drug Information Center – Forum

 - Abacavir sulfate, lamivudine, and zidovudine tablets

-- Approved for the treatment of HIV-1 infection, either alone or in combination with other antiretroviral agents
+- Approved for the treatment of HIV-1 infection, either alone or in combination with

 - Manufactured by Glaxo Wellcome Inc.